-To have secondary school prerequisites put on their Langara College student file, students must provide the Registrar's Office with an official secondary school transcript.
-Students currently in BC Grade 12 may request that the Ministry of Education electronically send their transcript to Langara College by completeting a Post-Secondary Institutions Choice form by April 30.
+To have secondary school prerequisites put on their Langara College student file, students must provide Registrar and Enrolment Services with an official secondary school transcript.
+Students currently in BC Grade 12 may request that the Ministry of Education electronically send their transcript to Langara College by completing a Post-Secondary Institutions Choice form by April 30.